jerboaa/openjdk-jeps/JEP-493-jlink.md

 The resulting JDK is approximately 25% smaller than a JDK built with the default configuration, and it contains exactly the same modules.

+Every `jlink` in every JDK build can consume JMOD files and modular JAR files.
+In addition, in JDK builds with this feature enabled, `jlink` can consume modules from the run-time image of which it is part.
+Whether jlink can do this depends on how its run-time image was built.

+The `--help` output of `jlink` shows the new capability of the tool if it is built in:

+    $ jlink --help
+    Usage: jlink <options> --module-path <modulepath> --add-modules <module>[,<module>...]
+    [...]
+    Capabilities: +run-time-image

+Capability `+run-time-image` indicates that the `jlink` tool in use supports linking JDK modules from the run-time image.

+A version of `jlink` _with_ the new capability, however, always prefers consuming JDK modules from JMOD files on the module path if available.
+Only if module `java.base` is not found on the module path does `jlink` consume the JDK modules from the run-time image of which `jlink` is part.
+Third-party modules need to be specified to `jlink` with the `--module-path` option.

-Running the `jlink` tool in the resulting JDK works exactly the same way as the `jlink` tool in a JDK built with the default configuration.
-For example, to create a run-time image containing only the `java.xml` and `java.base` modules, the `jlink` invocation is the same:
+The user experience of running `jlink` with the new capability remains _exactly_ the same as the one of running `jlink` in a JDK built with the default configuration.
+Say, we wanted to further reduce the size of the run-time image by removing some modules we can continue to do so by only including the modules we need.
+For example, to create a run-time image that only contains the `java.xml` and `java.base` modules, the `jlink` invocation is the same.
+Such a run-time image has an approximate 60% size reduction as compared to the run-time image with all JDK modules included:

     $ jlink --add-modules java.xml --output image
     $ image/bin/java --list-modules